lammps/lammps/doc/src/fix_ave_grid.rst

 its outputs.
 Some are only applicable to per-atom mode.
 Some are applicable to both per-atom and per-grid mode.

 The *norm* keyword is only applicable to per-atom mode.
+In per-grid mode, all the *norm* keyword options act the same.
+The output grid value is simply the sum of the grid values in each of the *Nrepeat* samples, divided by *Nrepeat*.

-It affects how averaging is done for the per-grid values that are output once every *Nfreq* timesteps when *Nrepeat* samples contribute to the output.
-It has 3 possible settings: *all* or *sample* or *none*.
+In per-atom mode, the *norm" keywod affects how averaging is done for the per-grid values that are output once every *Nfreq* timesteps when *Nrepeat* samples contribute to the output.
+It has 3 possible
-*All* is the default.
+settings: *all* or *sample* or *none*.  *All* is the default.

+In the formulas that follow, SumI is the sum of a per-atom property over the CountI atoms in a grid cell for a single sample I where I varies from 1 to N, where N = Nrepeat.
+These formulas are applicable for any per-atom input listed above, except *density/number*, *density/mass*, and *temp*.
+Those input values are discussed below.

+In per-atom mode, for *norm all* the output grid value on the *Nfreq* timestep is an average over atoms across the entire *Nfreq* timescale:

+Output = (Sum1 + Sum2 + ... + SumN) / (Count1 + Count2 + ... + CountN)

+In per-atom mode, for *norm sample* the output grid value on the *Nfreq* timestep is an average of an average:

+Output = (Sum1/Count1 + Sum2/Count2 + ... + SumN/CountN) / Nrepeat

+In per-atom mode, for *norm none* the output grid value on the *Nfreq* timestep is not normalized by the atom counts:

+Output = (Sum1 + Sum2 + ...
+SumN) / Nrepeat

-In per-grid mode, all the *norm* keyword options are the same.
-The output grid value is summed over the grid value in each of the *Nrepeat* samples and then divided by *Nrepeat*.
+For all 3 *norm* settings the output count of atoms per grid cell contributing to the grid value is the same:

+Output count = (Count1 + Count2 + ...
+CountN) / Nrepeat

+This count is the same for all per-atom input values, including *density/number*, *density/mass*, and *temp*

+Special casesl

+use temp formula up above from fix ave/chunk doc page, so can refer to cdor, adof, etc

-In per-atom mode, *norm all* means the output grid value is summed over all atoms in all *Nrepeat* samples, as is the count of atoms in each grid cell.
-The averaged output value for a grid cell on the *Nfreq* timesteps is Total-sum / Total-count.
-In other words it is an average over atoms across the entire *Nfreq* timescale.
-For the *density/number* and *density/mass* values, the grid cell volume used in the final normalization will be the volume at the final *Nfreq* timestep.
+ALL: For the *density/number* and *density/mass* values, the grid cell volume used in the final normalization will be the volume at the final *Nfreq* timestep.
 For the *temp* values, degrees of freedom and kinetic energy are summed separately across the entire *Nfreq* timescale, and the output value is calculated by dividing those two sums.

-In per-atom mode, *norm sample* means the output grid value is summed over atoms for each sample, as is the count, and an "average sample value" is computed for each sample, i.e. Sample-sum / Sample-count.
+SAMPLE: For the *density/number* and
+*density/mass* values, the grid cell volume used in the per-sample normalization will be the current grid cell volume at each sampling step.

-The output grid value on the *Nfreq* timesteps is the average of the *Nrepeat* "average sample values", i.e. the sum of *Nrepeat* "average sample values" divided by *Nrepeat*\ .
-In other words it is an average of an average.
-For the *density/number* and *density/mass* values, the grid cell volume used in the per-sample normalization will be the current grid cell volume at each sampling step.
+For the *density/number* and *density/mass* values, the grid cell volume used in the per-sample sum normalization will be the current grid cell volume at each sampling step.

+doc that exception values are exempt from norm = NONORM option

-In per-atom mode, *norm none* performs a similar computation as *norm sample*, except the individual "average sample values" are "summed sample values".
+performs a similar computation as *norm sample*, except the individual "average sample values" are "summed sample values".
 A summed sample value is simply the grid value summed over atoms in the sample, without dividing by the number of atoms in the sample.
 The output grid value on the *Nfreq* timesteps is the average of the *Nrepeat* "summed sample values", i.e. the sum of *Nrepeat* "summed sample values" divided by *Nrepeat*\ .

-For the *density/number* and *density/mass* values, the grid cell volume used in the per-sample sum normalization will be the current grid cell volume at each sampling step.
+Fix ave/chunk doc page: same for count - doc this maybe put these formulas there as well ?

 The *ave* keyword is applied to both per-atom and per-grid mode.
 It determines how the per-grid values produced once every *Nfreq* steps are